Enter a search request and press enter. Press Esc or the X to close.

 There is no rental fee to use the trunk.
 Tennessee teachers can receive the trunk free of charge, but must pay to ship the trunk back to the museum.
 Out-of-state teachers must pay shipping charges in both directions.

 Teachers who live near Nashville may also return the trunk directly to the Tennessee State Museum.
-They can be dropped off at the museum's dock on Fifth Avenue near Deaderick Street.
+They can be dropped off at the museum's dock on the west side of the museum, on Rosa L. Parks Blvd.
 Please let us know prior to dropping off the trunk so we can make sure that we receive it.

 Follow the links below to view the trunk description, curriculum standards, and lesson plans.
 Each trunk may be reserved for a three-week period.
 This includes transit to and from the school.

 After deciding on your trunk, click on the button above to access the trunk reservation form.
 Fill out the form and submit it electronically.